angelicabz81/gettingStarted/README.md

 OVERVIEW:
-Pocket-Quince is a dress-sharing platform created primarily for the Latino community, to provide support in quinceañera planning, a key milestone for 15 year old girls.
+Pocket-Quince is a dress-sharing platform created primarily for the Latino community, to provide support for Quinceañeras, a key milestone for 15 year old girls.

 My platform allows users to rent dresses and upload dresses for other users to browse through in a dress catalog.
-My goal is to make quinceañeras more financially accessible and sustainable for all users.
+My goal is to make Quinceañeras more financially accessible and sustainable for all users.

 This documentation serves as a user's manual for my project.
 My project was created on Visual Studio Code.